-Although Kuwait's constitution guarantees freedom of expression and many observers consider Kuwait the Gulf's least repressive state, the media face significant restrictions.
-Laws make it illegal to insult Islam, Judaism, and Christianity; criticize religious content.
-Residents may also access several private radio stations and television channels, also through satellite services.
+Although Kuwait's Constitution guarantees freedom of expression and many observers consider Kuwait the Gulf's least repressive state, the media face significant restrictions.
+Laws make it illegal to insult Islam, Judaism, and Christianity; criticize the amir or the government; and disclose private information.